Dictionary learning -- from local towards global and adaptive: Global behaviour patterns of ITKrM

 The iterative thresholding and K residual means algorithm (ITKrM) was introduced in \citep{sc15} as modification of its much simpler predecessor ITKsM, which uses signal means instead of residual means.
 As can be seen from the summary in Algorithm~\ref{algo:itkrm} the signals can be processed sequentially, thus making the algorithm suitable for an online version and parallelisation.

 The determining factors for the computational complexity are the matrix vector products $\pdico^\star y_n$ between the current estimate of the dictionary $\pdico$ and the signals, $O(dKN)$, and the projections $P(\pdico_{I_{n}^t}) y_n$.
 If computed with maximal numerical stability these would have an overall cost $O(S^2 dN)$, corresponding to the QR decompositions of $\pdico_{I^t_n}$.
 However, since usually the achievable precision in the learning is limited by the number of available training signals rather than the numerical precision, it is computationally more efficient to precompute the Gram matrix $\pdico^\star \pdico$ and calculate the projections less stably via the eigenvalue decompositions of $\pdico_{I^t_n}^\star \pdico_{I^t_n}$, corresponding to an overall cost $O(S^3N)$.
 Another good property of the ITKrM algorithm is that it is proven to converge locally to a generating dictionary.
-Concretely this means that if the data is homogeneously $S$-sparse in a dictionary $\dico$, where $S\lesssim \mu^{-2}$, and we initialise with a dictionary $\pdico$ within radius $O(1/\sqrt{S})$, $d(\pdico,\dico)\lesssim 1/\sqrt{S}$, then ITKrM using $N = O(K\log K)$ samples in each iteration will converge to the generating dictionary, \citep{sc15}.
+This means that if the data is homogeneously $S$-sparse in a dictionary $\dico$, where $S\lesssim \mu^{-2}$, and we initialise with a dictionary $\pdico$ within radius $O(1/\sqrt{S})$, $d(\pdico,\dico)\lesssim 1/\sqrt{S}$, then ITKrM using $N = O(K\log K)$ samples in each iteration will converge to the generating dictionary, \citep{sc15}.
 In simulations on synthetic data ITKrM shows even better convergence behaviour.
 Concretely, if the atoms of the generating dictionary are perturbed with vectors $z_k$ chosen uniformly at random from the sphere, $\patom_k = \alpha_k \atom_k + \omega_k z_k$, ITKrM converges also for ratios $\alpha_k: \omega_k = 1: 4$.
 For completely random initialisations, $\patom_k=z_k$, it finds between 90\% and 100\% of the atoms - depending on the noise and sparsity level.\\ Last but not least, ITKrM is not just a pretty toy with theoretical guarantees but on image data produces dictionaries of the same quality as K-SVD in a fraction of the time, \citep{nasc18}.\\ Considering the good practical performance of ITKrM, it is especially frustrating that we only get a convergence radius of size $O(1/\sqrt{S})$, while for its simpler cousin ITKsM, which when initialised randomly performs much worse both on synthetic and image data, we can prove a convergence radius of size $O(1/\sqrt{\log K})$.
-To get a better understanding why ITKrM has a better practical performance, we will first have a closer look at what happens when things go wrong and things go right.
-Based on the intuition gained there we will then prove that ITKrM behaves well under much more relaxed conditions.
+Therefore, in the next section we will take a closer look at the two algorithms and the differences in the convergence proofs.
+This will allow us to show that ITKrM behaves well on a much larger area.